-For those traveling in from out of town, I’ve been informed that you’ll need to make arrangements with the hotel if you wish to have parking for a coach.
+For those travelling in from out of town, I’ve been informed that you’ll need to make arrangements with the hotel if you wish to have parking for a coach.

 Any questions please don’t hesitate to get in touch directly either in advance or on the day.
 Very much looking forward to seeing you all on Saturday!!

 2019 Solo Order of Play

 Catch the afternoon pipe band competition.
 Bands will compete in various events to see who will be victorious.
 Expect to see some very innovative and musical performances.